Since 1971 the Aboriginal flag has grown to become one of the most powerful and iconic symbols for Aboriginal people across Australia.

 In 1997, David George Brown, an Aboriginal man from South Australia claimed that he was the designer of the Aboriginal flag.
 The case went all the way to the Federal Court but there was little hope for Brown who relied on testimonials from old friends from his time in youth detention to back up his story.
 The court found a number of holes in the story and it ultimately did not stack up with Harold Thomas’s very public activities in 1970 and 1971 at the Museum of South Australia and his close connection and collaboration with Gary Foley.

 The fact that a national flag comes under copyright rules has caused a number of frustrations.
 It’s not so easy to find products or souvenirs that feature the Aboriginal flag as businesses may be unwilling to pay a premium.
 Luckily, Thomas has no problem with Aboriginal organisations using or incorporating the flag for promotion, however some Aboriginal businesses have expressed concerns about the current arrangement with Birubi Art who Thomas awarded the rights to market and sell Aboriginal flag merchandise.
 There are serious allegations that Birubi Art is not promoting Aboriginal art in an ethical manner.
 We hope that these issues can be addressed sooner rather than later.
+In November 2018 the exclusive flag merchandise agreement was transferred to WAM Clothing which is believed to be owned by the same person behind Birubi Art.
+Indigenous activists are becoming frustrated with this partnership and there are serious talks underway to design or re-design the Aboriginal flag all together.

 Purchasing an Aboriginal flag